-Total employees were 446 at March 31, 2001, a reduction of 15% from the 524 full-time and temporary employees at December 31, 2000.
+Total employees were 444 at September 30, 2001, a reduction of 15% from the 524 full-time and temporary employees at December 31, 2000.

 We have incurred significant net losses and have negative cash flows from operations since inception.
-These losses have been funded with proceeds of preferred stock private placements.
-We intend to significantly increase spending on marketing and brand development, content enhancements and technology and infrastructure.
-As a result, we anticipate net losses to increase significantly in the foreseeable future.
-We anticipate funding these expected losses with the remaining proceeds from the preferred stock private placements and the proceeds from our initial public offering completed in July 2000.
+These losses have been funded with proceeds from preferred stock private placements and our initial public offering completed in July 2000.
+We may increase spending on marketing and brand development, content enhancements and technology and infrastructure.
+As a result, net losses could increase in the foreseeable future.
+We anticipate funding these expected losses with the remaining proceeds from our initial public offering.